shinaBR2/pure-frontend/README.md

 - `src/containers`: all containers in React, stateful.
 - `src/components`: all **STATELESS** React components.

+## What you should do first

+- Change your information inside `package.json` file.

 ## Feedback

 Please feel free to have any feedback.
 I am always keep moving forward to improve this project.